costajob/app-servers/README.md

 ##### Considerations
 Elixir performance are pretty solid but not stellar.
-To be fair Erlang, and by reflection Elixir, benefits most by using the bulky OTP library to grant reliability and resilience over a distributed system.
+To be fair Erlang, and by reflection Elixir, benefits most by using the [OTP library](#http://elixir-lang.org/getting-started/mix-otp/supervisor-and-application.html) to grant reliability and resilience over a distributed system.
-Being an immutable language, Elixir also consumes less memory when serving more articulated views.
+Being an immutable language, Elixir optimizes memory usage when serving articulated views.

 ### Node Cluster
-I used Node cluster library to spawn one process per CPU.
+I used Node cluster library to spawn one process per CPU, thus granting parallelism (as with Ruby).

 ##### Bootstrap
 ```